 Chocolate chips.
 To make the muffin double chocolate.
 I use a dairy-free semi-sweet chocolate chip by Enjoylife.
 You can use your favorite chips.

-How Many Calories are in a Double Chocolate Muffin
+How Many Calories are in a Healthy Chocolate Muffin

 I am all for having muffins, especially healthier ones, without a thought about calories.
 But it just so happens that Google says this question is quite popular, so I can tell you my chocolate muffins run under 160 calories per.